 9 Collaborate with other departments in your organisation

 While it may make sense for procurement or supply teams to take the lead on modern slavery, we encourage you to collaborate with other parts of the business such as Finance, HR, Legal, Risk and Compliance, and Sustainability who will be able to contribute by looking through their own lens.
 It’s important that those working on the supply chain aspects of the statement collaborate with those completing the operational aspects.

 This is also a great opportunity for procurement and supply teams to proactively interact with other parts of the business and raise the function’s profile.

 ArcBlue is a specialist procurement consultancy at the forefront of the growing field of social and sustainable procurement.
-We have Modern Slavery Act 2018 (Cth) expertise and can assist you to assess and address risks of modern slavery in your supply chains and prepare your annual statements.
+We have Modern Slavery Act 2018 (Cth) expertise and can assist you in assessing and addressing the risks of modern slavery in your supply chains and preparing your annual statements.
 Please find more information on our website or reach out to email@example.com.

 *Note: This article is not legal advice.

 References & Resources:

 There are many great resources available online, key information includes: